Chii1-chips/OLD/README.md

 #### Quote as of May 29 2026 "dude im spiritually everywhere else like in russia and cuba" - me

+#### Quote as of August 13 2026 "It was the helperbots we used ass a stepping stool" - Cyanide (oomfie  !)

 <p align="center"> <img src="https://adriansblinkiecollection.neocities.org/dividers/vine27.gif" width="1000">

 # This is the end of this github page for NOW!!
 I may add stuff in the future, but for now?
 I need to take a break.